 Who is The Recovery Foundation?

-Directors Roberto Ferreira and Raymond Maboe bring their own unique dimensions to The Recovery Foundation.
-Together, they form a formidable team who fight to break the stigma of substance abuse, and help maladjusted people to reintegrate and reconnect with society.
+Directors, Roberto Ferreira, Raymond Maboe, Olivia Troina and Brendan van Staaden, bring their own unique dimensions to The Recovery Foundation.
+Together they are a formidable team who are committed to breaking the stigma associated with mental health and substance abuse along with their passion to helping people reintegrate and reconnect with society.

 Adrienne Dodds – Honorary Director (1971 – 2020)